Manabendu-ai/MONCO/Readme.md

   - `POST /predict` — returns the prediction, confidence, full per-class probability distribution, and an AI-generated natural language explanation
   - `GET /history` — paginated list of past predictions
   - `GET /history/{id}` and `DELETE /history/{id}` — fetch or remove a single record
-- Prediction history persisted in MySQL via SQLAlchemy — every scan's image, prediction, per-class probabilities, and AI explanation are stored for later review
+- Prediction history persisted in a MySQL database, hosted on Aiven, via SQLAlchemy — every scan's prediction, per-class probabilities, and AI explanation are stored for later review
 - Persistent image storage via Cloudinary — uploaded MRI scans are stored as secure, permanent URLs instead of on local disk, so history remains intact across redeploys and restarts
 - Streamlit dashboard, split into modular components, with two tabs:
   - **Analyze** — upload a scan and view: